 Magnetic resonance imaging (MRI)

 Tettamanti M, Vaghi MM, Bara BG, Cappa SF, Enrici I, Adenzato M (2017), “Effective connectivity gateways to the Theory of Mind network in processing communicative intention.”
 Neuroimage 155, 169–176.

-Vaghi MM, Hampshire A, Fineberg NA, Kaser M, Brühl AB, Sahakian BJ, Chamberlain SR, Robbins TW (in press), “Hypoactivation and dysconnectivity of a frontostriatal circuit during goal-directed planning as an endophenotype for Obsessive-Compulsive Disorder.”
-Biological psychiatry: cognitive neuroscience and neuroimaging
+Vaghi MM, Hampshire A, Fineberg NA, Kaser M, Brühl AB, Sahakian BJ, Chamberlain SR, Robbins TW (2017), “Hypoactivation and dysconnectivity of a frontostriatal circuit during goal-directed planning as an endophenotype for Obsessive-Compulsive Disorder.”
+Biological psychiatry: cognitive neuroscience and neuroimaging 0 (0)

 Vaghi MM, Vértes PE, Kitzbichler MG, Apergis-Schoute AM, van der Flier FE, Fineberg NA, Sule A, Zaman R, Voon V, Kundu P, Bullmore ET, Robbins TW (2017), “Specific frontostriatal circuits for impaired cognitive flexibility and goal-directed planning in Obsessive-Compulsive Disorder: Evidence from resting-state functional connectivity.”
 Biological Psychiatry 81(8), 708–717.

 Ghio M, Vaghi MM, Perani D, Tettamanti M (2016), “Decoding the neural representation of fine-grained conceptual categories. ” Neuroimage 132:93-103

 Ghio M, Vaghi MM, Tettamanti M (2013), “Fine-grained semantic categorization across the abstract and concrete domains.”
 PLoS One 8(6):e67090 Details